hengshuaiyao/HengshuaiYao.github.io/README.md

 My research interest is model-based reinforcement learning and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
-I explored reinforcement learning for mobile games for NCSoft game studio in San Francisco.
+I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I'm an adjunct professor at Department of Computing Science, University of Alberta.
 I did an internship with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" (yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.

 ---